zlthinker/zlthinker.github.io/blog/_posts/2019-04-04-stochastic-gradient-methods.md

 Newton methods are more suited to cope with ill-conditioning, as it preconditions the gradient $$\nabla F(x)$$ by re-scaling it with the inverse of Hessian.

-In contrast, gradient descent methods realizes the update step as
+In contrast, gradient descent methods realize the update step as

 $$\Delta x = - \alpha \nabla F(x).$$